Spanish Flank Steak

 Flank steak is a piece of beef that's taken from the...you guessed it...flank of the cow.
 The flank is below the loin and sirloin and is on the abdominal area near the bottom of the animal.

-Because it's part of the abdominal region, it is a muscle that's used to help the cow walk, and therefore is used a lot.
+Because it's part of the abdominal region, it is a muscle that's used to help the cow walk and, therefore, is used a lot.
 If a piece of muscle is used a lot, it becomes lean and tough with lots of muscle fibers.

 That's why it is important to always marinate flank steak and cut it against the grain.